-Diet and exercise recommendations are simple, outlining reasons to limit fats, sugars and meats while increasing vegetables and adding a high-quality multivitamin - read more about the best vitamins for women here.
+Diet and exercise recommendations are simple, outlining reasons to limit fats, sugars and meats while increasing vegetables and adding a high-quality multivitamin – read more about the best vitamin supplements for women here.

-Endometriosis is a painful condition and the cause of endometriosis is unclear - it seems to be a disease of industrialized societies, where stress and nutritional deficiencies are the prevailing factors.
+Endometriosis is a painful condition and the cause of it is unclear – it seems to be a disease of industrialized societies, where stress and nutritional deficiencies are the prevailing factors.